 The longest I’ve been without power was during an ice storm in the 90’s – 5 days without power.
 It seemed like an eternity.
 At the time, I was thankful my parents were prepared and we were warm during our 5 day indoor campout. 🙂

 As an adult with my own family now, I need to be responsible and think about what if that happened again and I needed to be prepared to keep my family safe, warm, and fed.

 Here is a list of items that is a good idea to store in a large Rubbermaid container or two, and have on hand in case of an emergency.
 It’s is great to take inventory on these items, and pick them up when we find a great sale or coupon deal to have on hand.
 I found this list from Tops Friendly Markets (link no longer available) and modified and updated it a bit.

-*Bleach for water purifing (use eight drops of regular bleach per gallon of water.) – Or purchase a portable water filter that are popular for camping.
+- Bleach for water purifying (use eight drops of regular bleach per gallon of water.) – Or purchase a portable water filter that are popular for camping.

 Consider investing in an Emergency Supply of Food that can last your and your family up to a month.

-*Towelettes or anti-bacerial wipes (or get a set of chemical free e-cloth disinfecting wipes)
+- Towelettes or anti-bacterial wipes (or get a set of chemical free e-cloth disinfecting wipes)

 Get Your Free Checklist

 This is a general list for any emergency preparedness situations.
 Get this printable today and see what you may need during this national emergency.